 Confusion is a very classic sign of a potentially serious infection.
 Urinary tract infections and severe chest infections are common culprits for causing severe systemic infections leading to life-threatening sepsis.
 Signs of sepsis are a medical emergency and usually need hospital treatment.

 A fever is a high temperature – over 37.8°c is not normal, and over 39.4°c is a very high fever.
 It isn’t necessary to have a thermometer to suspect a fever, however; feeling very hot or very cold, shivering and feeling unwell are enough to know that something isn’t right.
 A person with a fever may feel hot to touch, but that isn’t always a reliable way to tell.
 Sometimes people with fever feel very cold and shiver, but it’s important that they don’t try and wrap up and get warmer.
-A very high fever can cause convulsions and even seizures, and is a sign of a severe infection or sepsis.
+A very high fever can cause convulsions and even seizures and is a sign of a severe infection or sepsis.

-People with compromised immune systems and underlying serious illness can become very sick, very quickly.
+People with compromised immune systems and underlying serious illnesses can become very sick, very quickly.
 If you suspect that symptoms might be caused by something serious, seek medical help straight away.
 If ongoing side effects are hard to manage, get advice from your oncology team or GP as soon as possible.

 If you have side effects that are making you reluctant to continue your cancer treatment, it’s important to talk to your doctor before you make any treatment decisions or stop taking any medication.
 You need professional input when you’re weighing up the pros and cons of cancer treatments and considering other options.